-Find the answers to common questions about PESTEL and how it should be used.
+Define PESTLE – find the answers to common questions, and how PESTLE should be used.

 PESTEL is a framework for exploring important external factors surrounding a project or product.
 It is a checklist that helps you remember what to explore in your external business environment to inform your actions, and to maximise your chances of success.